Change Font Size and Face

 As an alternative, some font faces can be selected explicitly by clicking on names below the buttons.

-Windows users: Constantia Cambria, Calibri, and Candara come only with Vista.
+Windows users: Constantia, Cambria, Calibri, and Candara come only with Windows Vista (or 7).
 They are clean, attractive and very readable, surpassing any previous Windows fonts.

-Ifg you are not running Vista, you can still download these fonts free as a part of the Microsoft PowerPoint Viewer
+If you are running an older version of Windows, you can still download these fonts free as a part of the Microsoft PowerPoint Viewer

 Otherwise, on the XP you have Georgia and Verdana, both looking quite good in screen sizes.
 Just make sure to activate font smoothing (off by default on the XP), which makes most fonts look much better, especially on LCD screens.